marinalan/algaecal-test/README.md

 LoginForm: the login form itself
 VideoSummary: Thumbnail, title, description
 VideoPlayer: Take a Wistia Id and create a player for it.

-## Notes on Git and Delivery
-Note: Make sure your submission includes a complete git history with meaningful commit messages.

-When you have completed your test, please save your project to your own repo and email a link to your repo to Steve, Bob and Charlene: steve@algaecal.com, bob@algaecal.com, and charlene@algaecal.com, please make sure your project is accessible to us.

-In your email, please also attach your resume and cover letter, and a link to your portfolio/or links to any examples of your work.